STEM-Mavericks/WasteX/README.md

 - **Bin Capacity Monitoring**: Uses an ultrasonic sensor to continuously monitor the bin's capacity, alerting users when the bin is nearing full capacity to prevent overflow.
 - **Real-Time Data and Alerts**: Features a web application that displays real-time data on waste segregation, bin capacity, and waste weight, along with alerts and notifications for timely waste disposal.
 - **Detailed Waste Analytics**: Generates reports on waste production, including daily, weekly, and monthly metrics, to help users track and manage their waste generation patterns.
-- **Durable and Adaptable Design**: Engineered to function effectively in various environmental conditions, from humid to arid environments, making it suitable for residential areas, public spaces, and industrial sites.
+- **Durable and Adaptable Design**: Suitable for humid to arid environments, making it suitable for residential areas, public spaces, and industrial sites.

 ## Components